 Before each chapter was read, Mostafa Rahbar, Keech’s Iranian roommate in the 60’s, read Farsi poetry.
 The men have remained friends for over 50 years and Rahbar now lives in Knoxville, Tennessee.

 Read the full report on this event by clicking here.

 You can download the August 2017 From the Field here.

-Download the June 2017 From the Field here.
+Download the July 2017 issue of From the Field by clicking here.

 This list of Iranian novels was developed by Heba El-Shazli, an Egyptian political science professor at George Mason and Georgetown Universities.
 I took a number of courses she taught on Understanding the Middle East Through Literature, including a 6-six lecture course on Iran.
 Heba’s classes mix lectures on the politics, economics and cultural side with discussion of particular novels.
 They are given at Politics and Prose, a terrifically creative bookstore in D.C.

 Andy Mott, Peace Corps Volunteer, Pahlavi University, Shiraz 1965-7

 You can download the Annapolis Conference and Reunion Brochure here.